martinjay180/GeneralJS/README.md

 ### getValue

 This function will test if an object has a property and return it.
-It can also take in an array of properties to test and it returns the first match.
-Will return fallBack value if no matches are made.
+It can also take in compound properties (i.e. find property recursively).
+Will return fallBack value if no matches are made and false if no matches and no fallBack.

-    var obj = {a:1, b:2, c:3};
+    var obj = {'a': { 'b' : { 123 } }, 'b' : 2, 'c' : 3};
     obj.getValue("c");
     => 3;
     obj.getValue("d",4);
     => 4;
-    obj.getValue(["d","e","c"]);
+    obj.getValue("a.b");
-    => 3;
+    => 123;